Camp Interlaken JCC’s Immunization Policy

 • MMR (Measles, Mumps, Rubella) or serologic evidence of immunity.
 Adults born before 1957 are assumed to be immune to measles

 • Varicella vaccine (Varivax – for Chicken Pox), or serologic or historical evidence of immunity

 • Menactra (Meningococcal disease / Meningitis) – required for those age 11 and older

 Camp Interlaken strongly recommends the administration of the Hepatitis A vaccine according to the standard AAP/CDC vaccine schedule.
 Please consult with your doctor about the recommended AAP/CDC schedule for the Hepatitis A vaccine.

-There has been a large number of flu cases this season, and do not know the probability of the flu extending into the summer months.
 We strongly recommend that all campers and staff have received the flu vaccine as well.

 Camp Interlaken makes the following exceptions: